 - In a small saucepan, whisk together flax and milk.
 Bring to boil, stirring occasionally.
 When mixture comes to boil, remove from heat.
 Set aside.

 - Place almond butter, coconut oil, and approximately 1/4 cup of the sugar in a large mixing bowl.
-Mix together with an electric mixer.
+Mix together very well with an electric mixer.

 - Add flax mixture, salt, and vanilla and mix.

-- Bake at 325°F for 17 to 19 minutes or until lightly browned on the bottom.
+- Bake at 325°F for 17 to 19 minutes or until very lightly browned on the bottom.
+You don’t want them to brown too much or they will be overdone.

 - Allow to set for about 1 minute before removing to rack to cool.